au-research/raido/doc/build-troubleshooting.md

-Also consider if your IDE is writing configuration/caching info to your home directory - you probably don't want to do that, set it up to use a local directory somewhere else on your disk that is included in your exlude list.
+Also consider if your IDE is writing configuration/caching info to your home directory - you probably don't want to do that, set it up to use a local directory somewhere else on your disk that is included in your exclude list.

 This means any "roaming profile" won't be saving/reading your gigabytes of cache files to the network server.
 Decide for yourself if that's a good thing